hamzaharoon1314/ApkMirror_LinkGet/README.md

-# 📥 Snapchat APK Auto Downloader
+# 📥 Android APK Auto Downloader

-This project contains two Bash scripts to automatically **fetch and download the latest stable (non-beta) version of Snapchat** from [APKMirror](https://www.apkmirror.com/).
+This project provides Bash scripts that can **automatically fetch and download the latest stable (non-beta) version of an Android app** from [APKMirror](https://www.apkmirror.com/).

 ## 🗂 Files

-- `getVersion.sh` – Fetches the latest **non-beta** version of Snapchat.
+- `getVersion.sh` – Fetches the latest **non-beta** version of an app (default: Android category like Snapchat).
-- `script.sh` – Downloads the latest Snapchat APK file using that version.
+- `script.sh` – Downloads the APK using that version.

+> 📝 Although the script defaults to Snapchat, **you can modify the URL to download any APK** if the correct link is provided.

 ---

 ## 🚀 Features

-- ✅ Automatically detects and uses the latest **non-beta** Snapchat version.
+- ✅ Automatically detects and uses the latest **non-beta** version.
 - 🔍 Parses HTML using [`pup`](https://github.com/ericchiang/pup).
 - 📥 Downloads the APK directly as `snap.apk`.
-- 🧰 Handles architecture types (`universal`, `noarch`) when present.
+- 🧰 Handles different architecture types (`universal`, `noarch`) when available.
-- ❌ Skips all beta versions automatically.
+- ❌ Skips beta versions automatically.
+- 🌐 Works with **any app** on APKMirror — just update the link!

 ---